ViscousTests/website/content/docs/hydroponics/journal.md

 Kale is growing really well!
 I filled 3 more tanks last night, as the broccoli, spinach, more kale, and basil have now sprouted.
 I used the same proportion of nutrients as the first tank, and didn't measure the pH this time.

+## 2/24/2021

+First kale plant has become so big it is hitting the light and crowding other plants.
+Probably need to make more space between the lights and the plants in the future.
+Plants first batch of cabbage.